alpha-yadav/DSA/readme.md

 This example demonstrates how to create an adjacency matrix in Python.
 You would adapt it for weighted graphs and directed graphs by modifying the way edges are handled within the matrix.
 Remember to consider the appropriate data structure and techniques for memory management based on the size and type of graph you are working with.

+#  Introduction To Graph Theory
+Graph theory is a branch of mathematics that studies graphs, which are mathematical structures used to model pairwise relations between objects.
+A graph consists of vertices (also called nodes or points) and edges (also called links or lines) that connect pairs of vertices.
+Think of it like a map: cities are vertices, and roads connecting them are edges.
+But graphs are much more versatile than just representing maps; they can model a vast array of real-world phenomena.

+Here's a breakdown of key introductory concepts:

+**Basic Components:**

+* **Vertices (V):**  These are the points or nodes in the graph.
+They represent objects or entities.
+* **Edges (E):** These are the lines connecting pairs of vertices.
+They represent relationships or connections between the objects.
+Edges can be:
+    * **Directed:**  An edge with a direction, denoted as an ordered pair (u,v), indicating a relationship from vertex u to vertex v.
+Think of a one-way street.
+Graphs with directed edges are called **directed graphs** or **digraphs**.
+    * **Undirected:** An edge without a direction, denoted as an unordered pair {u,v}, indicating a mutual relationship between vertices u and v.
+Think of a two-way street.
+Graphs with undirected edges are called **undirected graphs**.
+    * **Weighted:** Edges can have a weight or cost associated with them, representing the strength or cost of the connection.
+Think of the distance between cities on a map.
+* **Adjacent Vertices:** Two vertices are adjacent if they are connected by an edge.
+* **Incident Edge:** An edge is incident to a vertex if the vertex is one of the endpoints of the edge.
+* **Degree of a Vertex:**  In an undirected graph, the degree of a vertex is the number of edges incident to it.
+In a directed graph, we have in-degree (number of edges pointing to the vertex) and out-degree (number of edges pointing away from the vertex).
+* **Loop:** An edge that connects a vertex to itself.
+* **Multiple Edges (Parallel Edges):** More than one edge connecting the same pair of vertices.
+* **Simple Graph:** A graph with no loops or multiple edges.

+**Types of Graphs:**

+* **Undirected Graph:**  Edges have no direction.
+* **Directed Graph (Digraph):** Edges have direction.
+* **Weighted Graph:** Edges have associated weights.
+* **Complete Graph:** Every pair of vertices is connected by an edge.
+* **Connected Graph:** There is a path between any two vertices.
+* **Disconnected Graph:** Not all vertices are connected.
+* **Tree:** A connected graph with no cycles (a cycle is a path that starts and ends at the same vertex without repeating edges).
+* **Bipartite Graph:** Vertices can be divided into two disjoint sets such that every edge connects a vertex from one set to a vertex from the other set.

+**Graph Representations:**

+Graphs can be represented in several ways, including:

+* **Adjacency Matrix:** A matrix where the entry (i,j) indicates whether there is an edge between vertex i and vertex j.
+* **Adjacency List:** A list where each vertex has a list of its adjacent vertices.

+**Applications of Graph Theory:**

+Graph theory has applications in numerous fields, including:

+* **Computer Science:**  Network routing, data structures, algorithm design, social networks.
+* **Operations Research:**  Transportation networks, scheduling problems.
+* **Chemistry:**  Molecular structures.
+* **Biology:**  Gene networks, protein interactions.
+* **Social Sciences:**  Social networks, diffusion of information.

+This introduction provides a foundation for understanding graph theory.
+Further study will delve into more advanced topics like graph algorithms (shortest path algorithms, minimum spanning trees, etc.), graph coloring, network flows, and much more.